matrix-org/matrix-spec-proposals/drafts/as-http-api.rst

  - User ID
  - HS Credentials
 Output:
- - Profile info
+ - Whether the user exists.
 Side effects:
- - User is created on the HS if this response 200s.
+ - User is created on the HS by the AS via CS APIs during the processing of this request.
 API called when:
  - HS receives an event for an unknown user ID in the AS's namespace, e.g. an invite event to a room.
 Notes:
- - The created user will have their profile info set based on the output.
+ - When the AS receives this request, if the user exists, it must create the user via the CS API.
+ - It can also set arbitrary information about the user (e.g. display name, join rooms, etc) using the CS API.
+ - When this setup is complete, the AS should respond to the HS request.
+This means the AS blocks the HS until the user is created.
+ - This is deemed more flexible than alternative methods (e.g. returning a JSON blob with the user's display name and get the HS to provision the user).
 Retry notes:
  - The home server cannot respond to the client's request until the response to this API is obtained from the AS.